 1732-82.
 He was the second of three sons of Professor Alexander Bayne, an Edinburgh lawyer who moved to London before returning to Scotland, and of his wife, Mary Carstairs.
-His elder sister married the painter Allan Ramsey, who after her death in 1743 notoriously eloped with the sister of the future Admiral Sir Charles Lindsay.
+His elder sister married the painter Allan Ramsay, who after her death in 1743 notoriously eloped with the sister of the future Admiral Sir Charles Lindsay.

 On 5 April 1749 Bayne was promoted lieutenant, and in 1755 served in North America with Vice-Admiral Hon.
 Edward Boscawen’s squadron aboard the flagship Torbay 74, Captain Charles Colby.
 He was promoted to command the sloop Spy 10 on 10 November 1756, taking despatches to New York in the following spring and then cruising the year after.
 During 1759 he served in Commodore John Moore’s attack on Martinique, which was aborted, and Guadeloupe, which was successful.